 Just something I tried and find that works on tough birds.

-" I don't want to hunt turkeys, I have to hunt turkeys"
+" I don't hunt turkeys because I want to, I hunt turkeys because I have to."